-Rail mount (if so equipped)
+Rail Mount (if so equipped)

-☐ Hang the grill bracket on the aluminum mounting strip located on the side of the recreation vehicle.

-- Open the (2) folding arms on the bracket making П sure they lock in position. - Slide the grill onto the (2) arms against the stops. П Make sure the grill is fully on the arms. - Insert the retaining pins into the arms. П - To remove the grill, remove the retaining pins and simply slide it off of the bracket arms.
+- Hang the grill bracket on the aluminum mounting strip located on the side of the recreation vehicle. - ☐ Open the (2) folding arms on the bracket making sure they lock in position. - Slide the grill onto the (2) arms against the stops.
+Make sure the grill is fully on the arms.
+Arms will slide into the "T" bracket on each side of the grill. - ☐ Insert the retaining pins into the arms. - ☐ To remove the grill, remove the retaining pins and simply slide it off the bracket arms.
 Wait until grill has cooled down before removing it.